Ferrofluid Magnetization

 Q:

-Hello Van, I have a question regarding magnetic induction.
+I have a question regarding magnetic induction.
 Is it possible for a ferrofluid (something like hydrogen peroxide and iron oxide) to induce a current when passed through copper coils around its pipe?
 In other words, if a strong magnet is placed along the pipe right before the coil, will the dissolved iron molecules become micro magnets for long enough to induce a current back through the following coils?
 Will the fluid velocity slow?
-Thanks, Chris

 - Chris C (age 31)